Manaslu Circuit Trek - 15 Days

 Continue reading: Best Time for the Manaslu Circuit Trek

-To manage the budget, it is important to know how much the Manaslu trek costs.
+To manage the budget, it is essential to know how much the Manaslu trek costs.
 You need to be aware of what is included in the Manaslu trekking package and what is not.
-For the 15-day Manaslu Circuit trek it will cost you USD 1044 Per Person.
+For the 15-day Manaslu Circuit trek, the cost is USD 1,044 per person.
 Remember, the more you are in a group, the greater discount you will get from High Route Adventure.

 Number of PeoplePrice Per Person (USD)